-- 3.3 Legal and statutory duties: These legal and statutory duties include those which apply to any company or organisation and place direct responsibilities on Transport for Wales, its directors and employees and include, but are not limited to: - Company law (for example, the Companies Act).

-- Employment law (including the Equality Act, Employment Rights Act, TUPE Regulations, National Minimum Wage Act, Pensions Act, Working Time Regulations). - Health, safety and welfare legislation. - Environmental legislation (including the Environment (Wales) Act). - Data protection legislation (for example, the Data Protection Act and Freedom of Information Act). - Relevant EU law (for example, the EU Railway Packages, Regulation 1370).
+- 3.3 Legal and statutory duties: These legal and statutory duties include those which apply to any company or organisation and place direct responsibilities on Transport for Wales, its directors and employees and include (but are not limited to): - Company law. - Employment law (including Equality Act, Employment Rights Act, TUPE Regulations, National Minimum Wage Act, Pensions Act, Working Time Regulations). - Health, safety and welfare legislation. - Environmental legislation, including the Environment (Wales) Act. - Data protection legislation. - Relevant EU law (for example, the EU Railway Packages, Regulation 1370).

-In addition, as Transport for Wales is exercising public functions there are further public law duties and responsibilities requirements with which Transport for Wales must comply.
-These include, but are not limited to:
+In addition, as Transport for Wales is exercising public functions there are further public law duties and responsibilities requirements which Transport for Wales must comply with and these include (but are not limited to):

-- Procurement legislation (for example, Public Contracts Regulations and the Modern Slavery Act). - Relevant EU law (for example, the EU Railway Packages, Regulation 1370). - Nolan principles (7 principles of public life). - Welsh Government's Policy Statement (December 2017) on Accessible and Inclusive Public Transport Objectives. - Managing Welsh Public Money.

-3.4 Assisting Welsh Ministers to meet certain contractual commitments and Statutory Duties: These commitments include, but are not limited to:

-- Wales and Borders Agreements (a series of agreements between the Welsh Government and the Department for Transport concerning operation of the new rail service). - The Rail Services for the Future document, published by Transport for Wales in September 2017, stated that: "we are committed to meeting the requirements of the Welsh Language Standards by providing better Welsh language services."
-These commitments have been carried forward into this business plan. - The Well-being of Future Generations Act duty to act in accordance with the sustainable development principle. - The Active Travel (Wales) Act Welsh Ministers must exercise their functions under this Act in a manner designed to promote active travel journeys, and secure new active travel routes and related facilities and improvements in existing active travel routes and related facilities.
-Transport for Wales has said
+- Procurement legislation. - Relevant EU law (for example, the EU Railway Packages, Regulation 1370). - Nolan principles (7 principles of public life). - Welsh Government's Policy Statement (December 2017) on Accessible and Inclusive Public Transport Objectives. - 3.4 Assisting Welsh Ministers to meet certain contractual commitments and Statutory Duties: These commitments include (but are not limited to): - Wales and Borders Agreements (a series of agreements between the Welsh Government and Department for Transport concerning operation of the new rail service) - The Rail Services for the Future document, published by Transport for Wales in September 2017, stated that "we are committed to meeting the requirements of the Welsh Language Standards by providing better Welsh language services."
+These commitments have been carried forward into this Business Plan.

-- that it will "improve integration with active travel routes making it easier for people to walk or cycle to and from stations."

-- The duties of Welsh Ministers under the Transfer of Functions Order, Agency Agreements and the ODP Grant Agreement.

-- 3.5 Obligations set out in the Welsh Government's remit letter and the Management Agreement between the Welsh Government and Transport for Wales: There are a series of further non-statutory requirements which are set out in the Welsh Government's remit letters and the Management Agreement between the Welsh Government and Transport for Wales, which include:

-- Code of Practice on Ethical Employment in Supply Chains (Transport for Wales is a signatory to this Code, which includes annual anti-slavery statement, ethical employment policy statement, written policy on whistle-blowing)

-- Welsh Ministers' Policy Framework

-- Welsh Government Policy Documents:

-- Taking Wales Forward 2016-21.

-- Prosperity for All: The National Strategy.

-- Prosperity for All: The Economic Action Plan.

-- WelTAG 2017.
+- Well-being of Future Generations Act duty to act in accordance with the sustainable development principle. - Active Travel (Wales) Act Welsh Ministers must exercise their functions under this Act in a manner designed to promote active travel journeys, and secure new active travel routes and related facilities and improvements in existing active travel routes and related facilities.
+(Transport for Wales has said that it will "improve integration with active travel routes making it easier for people to walk or cycle to and from stations.") - the duties of Welsh Ministers under the Transfer of Functions Order, Agency Agreements and the ODP Grant Agreement - 3.5 Obligations set out in the Welsh Government's remit letter and the Management Agreement between the Welsh Government and Transport for Wales: There are a series of further non-statutory requirements which are set out in the Welsh Government's remit letter and the Management Agreement between the Welsh Government and Transport for Wales, which include: - Code of Practice on Ethical Employment in Supply Chains (Transport for Wales is a signatory to this Code, which includes annual anti-slavery statement, ethical employment policy statement, written policy on whistle-blowing) - Welsh Ministers' Policy Framework - Welsh Government Policy Documents: - Taking Wales Forward 2016-21. - Prosperity for All: The National Strategy. - Prosperity for All: The Economic Action Plan. - WelTAG 2017.

-- 3.6 For 2018-19, Welsh Government remit letters have covered the following periods:

-- April to June 2018.

-- July to September 2018.

-- October 2018 to March 2019.